Top 8 Affordable Open-Air Onsen Ryokans Near Osaka Prefecture

 | 7 min read

 Lying in the southern central region of Japan’s main island Honshu, the Kansai Region (関西) is renowned for its rich cultural heritage since ancient times.
 Main cities in this old political and cultural centre of Japan include Osaka, Kyoto, Nara and Kobe.
 As the hub of the Kansai region, Osaka is a good base for you to explore the other cities for their interesting history and culture.
+Be sure to visit Kyoto, once the capital of Japan, and is now renowned for its temples, shrines, and wooden houses.
+You can even visit the nearby Hyogo Prefecture, which is to the west of Osaka and Kyoto with Kobe as the prefectural capital.
 When booking your accommodations for a holiday in the region, besides the usual hotels and guest houses, you should consider staying in an open-air onsen ryokan for a uniquely Japanese experience that’s arguably one of the best non-touristy things to do when visiting Osaka and nearby areas.

 As a country with active volcanoes, there are more than 3,000 onsen areas or hot spring areas in Japan.
 Since ancient times, the Japanese have enjoyed the medicinal benefits of bathing in the mineral-rich onsens.
 Instead of spending only a few hours visiting a hot spring resort, staying in an exquisite open-air onsen ryokan will allow you to have a more relaxing experience in the bath.
-Traditional Japanese-style inns are not as expensive as you think and you will be able to find some wonderfully affordable onsen ryokans for a great stay.
-Read this article for the top 8 affordable open-air onsen ryokans around Osaka!
+Read this article for the top affordable open-air onsen ryokans near Osaka Prefecture.

 Open-air onsen ryokans in and around Kyoto Prefecture